TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 This creates a database, migrates tables and creates a user `admin` with password `admin`.

-4. Start an development instance of The Things Stack
+4. Start a development instance of The Things Stack

 ```bash
 $ go run ./cmd/ttn-lw-stack -c ./config/stack/ttn-lw-stack.yml start